AnmolTiwari4/ieee-sar-submission/README.md

 # IEEE SMCS Search and Rescue Competition 2026 Edition: Phase 1

 This is the official repository for Phase 1 of the 2026 IEEE Systems, Man, and Cybernetics Society (SMCS) Search and Rescue (SAR) Competition.
 In Phase 1, teams will develop search and rescue strategies to coordinate a fleet of mobile robots searching for victims in simulation environments.
-The top six scoring teams will progress to Phase 2 of the competition, focusing on implementation in real robots. **Registration for Phase 1 is [now open](https://www.ieeesmc.org/2026-sar-competition/registration/).**
+The top scoring teams (up to six) will progress to Phase 2 of the competition, focusing on implementation in real robots. **Registration for Phase 1 is [now open](https://www.ieeesmc.org/2026-sar-competition/registration/).**

 **Contents:**